ReInHerit/digital-hub/content/bestpractices/2024-02-09-reshaping-the-city-through-tourism-development-project-of-salt-lakes-in-tuzla-bosnia-and-herzegovina.md

   2012.
-As the culmination of 2012, the city of Tuzla and the salt lakes received the second prize in the 2012 UNWTO ULYSSES AWARD, the highest recognition of the United Nations World Tourism Organization for innovations in public policies and management, for the project \"\"Valorization of Natural Heritage – Pannonian Salt Lakes in Tuzla,\"\" awarded for innovations in the field of tourism.
+As the culmination of 2012, the city of Tuzla and the salt lakes received the second prize in the 2012 UNWTO ULYSSES AWARD, the highest recognition of the United Nations World Tourism Organization for innovations in public policies and management, for the project ""Valorization of Natural Heritage – Pannonian Salt Lakes in Tuzla,"" awarded for innovations in the field of tourism.
 In 2013, the city of Tuzla and the Pannonian Lakes received the International Tourism Award GOLDEN INTERSTAS 2013 for outstanding contribution to the development of tourism in the city of Tuzla and a